Elite riders roll at the Grand Prix Cycliste de Montréal

 Top-tier talent

 The annual Grand Prix Cycliste de Montréal, taking place on September 14, features the cream of the crop of Planet Earth’s pro cyclists, and is one of only two Union cycliste internationale (UCI) world tour events in North America.
-For this 14th installment of the hugely popular pedal fest, many tens of thousands of spectators will again take advantage of the opportunity to see their heroes up close and personal on a uniquely challenging Montréal course.
+For this 14th installment of the hugely popular event, more than 80 000 spectators will again take advantage of the opportunity to see their heroes up close and personal on a uniquely challenging Montréal course.
 Added bonus: excepting VIP hospitality experiences (more on those below), admission to the Grand Prix, and its numerous scenic vantage points along the circuit’s route, is free for all.

 Grand Prix Cycliste de Montréal